 1 314 960 1002 · email@example.com · jamesanthony.us · rConstitution.us

-- Senate Republicans range from 0% Progressive to 90% Progressive.
-This makes every Congress supermajority Progressive.
+- Republicans are from 0% to 90% Progressive, and Democrats are Progressive, so every Congress is supermajority Progressive.

 - Every major party so far has risen to power by standing for more freedom.

-- Turnouts with primaries now are around 55%.
-Turnouts with caucuses in the 1890s were 79%.
-That was higher by 44%.
+- Turnouts with primaries have been around 55%.
+Turnouts with caucuses were 79%—higher by 44%.

-- To really separate powers, statutes must contain nothing but rules and penalties.
-We can get to this using commonsense tests: nothing out-of-scope, no goals, no delegations of power, no grabs of executive or judicial power, not unreadable.
+nothing out-of-scope, no goals, no delegations of power, no grabs of executive or judicial power, and not unreadable.

-In an article in Foundation for Economic Education on September 19, 2020, “Government Agencies Are Holding Back ‘Fast Tests’ that Could Be Saving Lives,” James Anthony wrote that:
+“Government Agencies Are Holding Back ‘Fast Tests’ that Could Be Saving Lives”

-- Inexpensive, at-home, fast tests for COVID-19 infectiousness would very-rapidly stop transmission to vulnerable people.
+- Inexpensive, at-home, fast tests for COVID-19 infectiousness would have rapidly stopped transmission to vulnerable people.

 - Congress and the president won’t let people use these $5 tests at home, and they bought up the whole supply for 2020.

-In an article in The Federalist on September 8, 2020, “Your Future Earnings Are Quickly Becoming Other People’s Money,” James Anthony wrote that:
+“Your Future Earnings Are Quickly Becoming Other People’s Money”

 - The thing that drives future consumer-price inflation is the population per dollar.

-- The population per dollar has been pushed way down this year, faster than any time in five decades—including the 1970s.
+- The population per dollar was pushed way down in 2020, faster than any time in five decades—including the 1970s.

-In an article in American Thinker, “George Washington’s Error and the Corruption of Banking,” James Anthony wrote that:
+“George Washington’s Error and the Corruption of Banking”

 - All our inflations and deep recessions would have been prevented by keeping our money and banking constitutional.